gromacs/gromacs/docs/reference-manual/special/nnpot.rst

 :math:`E_{MM}` describes all other interactions calculated using the classical MM force field.
-The coupling term :math:`E_{NNP-MM}` term includes non-bonded electrostatic and LJ interactions between the atoms in the NNP and MM regions, calculated as usual in GROMACS.
+The coupling term :math:`E_{NNP-MM}` term includes non-bonded electrostatic and LJ interactions between the atoms in the NNP and MM regions, calculated as usual in |Gromacs|.
 Bonded interactions are also described on the MM level, removing terms consisting of bonds containing 2 NNP atoms, angles and settles containing 2 or 3 NNP atoms, and dihedrals containing 3 or 4 NNP atoms.
 Broken chemical bonds between NNP and MM atoms are capped with a link atom, as is usual in QM/MM simulations.
 The link atom is placed at